Liberating your Data with the (free) Website Performance Dashboard

 The Website Performance Dashboard is here to liberate your Google Analytics data - letting it breathe on a clean & easy to understand 7-page dashboard.

-Turn your Google Analytics data into insights driving marketing and content decisions.
+It's time to turn your Google Analytics data into insights driving marketing and content decisions.

 1. Setting Up Your Dashboard